Oboe Reeds For Beginners.

 You will hear that there is a certain pitch that initially speaks and then some other pitches that come through in the crow.
 There are different philosophies and schools of thought as to what the pitch should be, and whether there should be other pitches in the crow.
 I think the reed should crow around a C natural.
 A reed that is significantly flatter or sharper will play out of tune and promote poor technique to play in tune.
 There are some strategies to adjust reeds slightly out of tune, I have written about adjusting flat oboe reeds for beginners in a past article; How to adjust flat oboe reeds without any tools.

-While professional reed makers may charge slightly higher prices than the music stores for oboe reeds, the reeds will function better and last longer.
+While professional reed makers may charge slightly higher prices than the music stores for oboe reeds, the oboe reeds will function better and last longer.
 I suggest finding a great oboe reed maker for your own style of playing, even if it is not A.Lakota Reeds. http://www.alakotareeds.com/

 I will be writing future articles about how to adjust the Big Three characteristics, so please subscribe to the blog to keep up to date on all related material.
 Leave your comments and questions about this article below and I will try to answer them, in comments or future posts.